Jeshii/DeathMarch/bylaws.md

 Absentee Marches
 ----------------

 Absentee Marches are marches undertaken to make up for not being able to attend the March.
-They must be at least as long as the Death March in miles and must occur during the summer.
+They must be at least as long as the Death March in miles.
 Absentee Marches are based on trust, but must be approved by the Grand Marshal.
 Approved Absentee Marches are worth two (2) rank points, restore one to the list of ranking member, and confer any titles earned for Punishments undertaken on the Absentee March.
 Anyone who attends an Absentee March for support cannot be stripped of titles for not performing punishments earned on an official March, but it is considered bad form to do so.

 Members who earned rank points on the Official March for the year cannot earn any more points.
 Members who failed to complete the Official March may go on an Absentee March that year to receive two (2) points for the year.